SuavecitoInc/netsuite-to-shopify-product-lambda/README.md

 To define your CDK, stack follow the instructions for your preferred programming language.
 This stack defines the following:

-- The function's logical name: MyFunction
+- The function's logical name: ProductCreate
 - The location of the function code, specified in the code property.
 For more information, see Handler code in the AWS Cloud Development Kit (AWS CDK) API Reference.
-- The REST API's logical name: HelloApi
+- The REST API's logical name: ProductCreateApi
 - The API Gateway endpoint's logical name: ApiGwEndpoint

 ## Setup